Skip to content

 Iranian Trading Company

 A Tehran-based entrepreneur registered an LLC in Oman to import consumer goods from China and distribute them across the Gulf.
-Oman's direct shipping routes and trade relationship with Iran made this possible.
-Total cost: OMR 1,700 (virtual office package).
 Timeline: 5 working days.

 German IT Consultancy